rnpbr/opennetworking-docs/docs/en/Ferramentas/Telegraf/index.md

 Make sure you meet the following prerequisites before installation:

-1. **br-lab network configured**:
+1. **br-lab Network Configured**:
-    - The **br-lab** network is mandatory to isolate services in the environment.
+    - The **br-lab** network is required to isolate services in the environment.
 For more details on this configuration, see the [**Getting Started: Preparing the Environment**](../Primeiros passos - preparando o ambiente.md) guide.

 2. **Required Packages**:
     - `docker`, `docker-compose`, `curl`.

 ## :fontawesome-brands-docker: 4.
 Preparing the Environment

 ### 4.1.
 Downloading the Installation Script

-Execute the command below to download and configure the necessary services:
+Run the command below to download and configure the necessary services:
 === "Linux/ Mac"

     ```bash